-Expenses under the Internal Revenue Code (IRC) include, but are not limited to, deductibles, copayments and coinsurance, over the counter drugs and menstrual products, certain dental and vision services, certain equipment and supplies, hospital services, lab exams and tests, and medical treatments (including smoking cessation programs).
+Expenses include, but are not limited to, deductibles, copayments and coinsurance.
+Examples of eligible expenses under the current Internal Revenue Code (IRC) are certain dental and vision services, certain equipment and supplies, hospital services, lab exams and tests, and medical treatments (including smoking cessation programs).